 The college vision, mission, core values and accreditation statement are provided here as reference.
 It may be appropriate or even required for you to include one or more of these statements in the materials you create.
 Whenever they are included, they must appear precisely as presented here.

 Vision

-To be the first choice for quality higher education in our community.
+Your first choice for quality higher education.

 Mission